zodmagus/Export-Links-from-HTML-Bookmark-File/README.md

 ## How It Works

 The script reads an HTML bookmark file and uses a regular expression to extract links from anchor tags (`<a>`).
-It then writes the extracted links to a text file.
+It then writes the extracted links to a text file called links.txt

 ## Installation